-- 1. If a student receives an English proficiency certificate of GEPT at Higher-Intermediate level or others proofs of equivalent difficulty before enrollment or while taking courses, the student can apply for credit transfer for General English (4 credits) by providing the original and unexpired transcript or certificate to Center for EMI Teaching Excellence before the deadline.
-Applications submitted after the deadline will not be accepted, and the student must continue taking the original assigned course. - 2.
-Transfer students or students who have withdrawn from other universities or colleges with a record of taking English courses must attend the placement test (GSAT, AST, or test of equivalent difficulty) according to the second paragraph in the Article 3.
+1. If a student receives an English proficiency certificate of GEPT Higher-Intermediate level or others proofs with equivalent difficulty before the student enrolls or while a student is taking course, the student can apply for credit transfer for General English (4 credits) by providing the original and unexpired transcript or certificate to Center for EMI Teaching Excellence before the deadline.
+Should a student apply for credit transfer after deadline, the application will not be accepted, and the student should continue taking the original course.

+2. Transfer students or students who have withdrawn from other universities or colleges with a record of taking English courses must attend the placement test (GSAT, AST, or test of equivalent difficulty) according to the second paragraph in the Article 3.
 Subsequently, the application for credit transfer will be determined by the committee from Center for EMI Teaching Excellence.